cloudposse/docs/content/tutorials/atmos-getting-started.md

 git clone git@github.com:cloudposse/tutorials.git
 ```

-Now that is on your local machine, let's get into the code that walks us through using `atmos`:
+Now that it's on your local machine, let's get into the code that walks us through using `atmos`:

 ```bash
 cd tutorials/02-atmos